What is a Texas LLC?

 The Secretary of State charges a 2.7% processing fee for debit and credit cards, and plastic happens to be the only method of payment accepted.

 - Expedited Processing Fee- $25

 If you just can’t wait any longer to get your business of the ground, you can pay an extra $25 to have them move your formation documents to the top of the stack.
-Paying this fee means that more than likely your formation will be approved that same day.
+Paying this fee means that more than likely your formation will be approved within 2 business days.
 You also get the option of leaving a callback number so that the clerks that approve it can call you and confirm it to you immediately.